lumc-sasc/wf-PHAVA/docs/USER_GUIDE.md

 # wf-PHAVA
 Nextflow pipeline for Pacbio Hifi Amplicon Variantcalling Analysis(PHAVA).
 PHAVA is designed to call variants in "dark" parts of the genome using PacBio Hifi amplicon data.
+For PHAVA nf-core modelus are used to incoperate tools into the pipeline.
+The used modules of nf-core are part of the repository, but can also be found here:[nf-core modelules](https://nf-co.re/modules).

 # Pipeline overview
 ![Pipeline overview](https://github.com/lumc-sasc/wf-PHAVA/blob/main/docs/Opzet_pipeline_algemeen.drawio.png)